VTSquirrel/Get-LoggedOnUser/README.md

-# Get-LastLoggedOnUser
+# Get-LoggedOnUser
-Get the username of the user currently logged in to a target computer
+Get the username of the user currently logged in to target computer(s)

 ## Usage
 ```